 - How much can be spent each week

-- Where the GoHenry prepaid debit card can be used (online, in-store)
+- Where the GoHenry kids debit card can be used (online, in-store)

 You'll also receive real-time notifications about your kids' spending, including what they've purchased and how much they've spent.
 If you have any concerns, you can immediately block and unblock their card from your parental account.
 Parents can easily change the limits on their child's account by logging in to their GoHenry parent account and going to the Rules page.